 - Thermal expansion: wood and plywood expand upon heating, as do all solids.
 The thermal expansion of plywood is quite minimal, whereas the thermal expansion of solid timber is far greater.

-- Moisture Expansion: wood and plywood are hydroscopic; they absorb moisture from the atmosphere, as do all timbers.
+- Moisture Expansion: wood and plywood are hygroscopic; they absorb moisture from the atmosphere, as do all timbers.
 The expansion of plywood is very small, whereas the expansion of solid timber is far greater.

 Wood species relative hardness table – JANKA TEST

-Below are numerous timbers used in flooring, the ratings are rated using the Janka Test, this test is an international test that is recognized world wide.
+Below are numerous timbers used in flooring, the ratings are rated using the Janka Test, this test is an international test that is recognized worldwide.
 The test measures the force needed to embed a .444 inch steel ball to half its diameter in a piece of timber.
 The higher the number the harder the wood.
 This is used as a guide for the performance of the timber top.
-The overall construction of the floor is as important, particularly the center core as a ply core is far better constructed for better overall performance of the floor if compared with a soft timber core, which is used as filler.
+The overall construction of the floor is as important, particularly the centre core as a ply core is far better constructed for the better overall performance of the floor if compared with a soft timber core, which is used as filler.